Skip to Content

 Department cluster: Population and Health; Inequalities and Institutions.

-Research overview: Broussard’s core research agenda describes the individual, social, and structural determinants of reproductive health-seeking behaviors and outcomes.
-She employs a diverse set of methods, including surveys, interviews, and content analysis, to explore people’s experiences seeking reproductive care outside of the formal healthcare setting.
-Her research seeks to understand how people make meaning of sexual and reproductive health events in their lives and how social institutions and technologies shape their experiences and outcomes.
+Research overview: Broussard’s core research agenda describes the individual, social, and structural determinants of reproductive health desires, behaviors, and outcomes.
+She employs a diverse set of methods, including surveys, interviews, and content analysis, to explore people’s experiences navigating reproduction and reproductive health.
+Her research seeks to understand how people make meaning of sexual and reproductive health events in their lives and how social institutions and technologies shape their experiences.

 Current projects: Broussard’s current work draws from survey data and in-depth interviews with women living near the U.S.-Mexico border who attempted to end a pregnancy outside of the formal healthcare setting.
 In addition to describing the characteristics, motivations, and experiences of this often-hidden population, she analyzes how women navigate their social networks to gain access to health-related information and resources in restrictive contexts.
 This project is supported by a grant from the Society of Family Planning.